endify/endify/README.md

  ✔️ **Vuex** store

  ✔️ Code splitting

+ ✔️ Great treeshaking (isn't it the same as above?)

  ✔️ **Electron** - Yeah, you write once, you get a website and an app for Windows & Mac, so cool!

  ✔️ Service container with **awilix**